esuldin/dump1090/README.md

     sox -r 2000000 -c 1 output.sb output.ub

 In the example RX/TX RF amplifier is disabled, IF gain is set to 40dB and baseband gain is set to 62dB (maximum values).
-As opposed to RTL SDR devices, HackRF returns signed IQ values, so [SoX](http://sox.sourceforge.net/) is used to convert them to unsigned IQ values.
+As opposed to RTL-SDR devices, HackRF One returns signed IQ values, so [SoX](http://sox.sourceforge.net/) is used to convert them to unsigned IQ values.

 It is possible to feed the program with data via standard input using the --ifile option with "-" as argument.